doubotis/java-notion-render/README.md

 ## Advanced usage

 You can also rewrite the theme factories to include your own behavior, CSS classes, etc.
-For this, you need to create a subclass of the `NotionThemeFactory` class.
-You'll need possibly to implement `RenderContext` interface.
+For this, you have to create a subclass of the `NotionThemeFactory` class.
+In some cases, you'll want to implement `RenderContext` interface also.
 Please see the `be.doubotis.notion.render.theme.notion` package for more information.

-## Examples

-The web project showcase how you can produce HTML contents based on Notion API objects.

 ## Known caveats